From 28% to 44% Margin in 8 Weeks: The Margin Rescue That Saved a Design Agency at $82K

 No exceptions.
 No discounts for referrals.
 No “one-time lower price.”

-Referrals from existing Tier A clients.
-They understood value, referred similar businesses.
+The source was referrals from existing Tier A clients.
+They understood the value and referred similar businesses.

-Week 9-10: Reached out to all 8 Tier A clients.
-“We have capacity for 2-3 more clients like you.
+Week 9–10, Nora reached out to all 8 Tier A clients: “We have capacity for 2–3 more clients like you.
 Anyone in your network who needs brand identity or website design?”

 Week 11-12: Closed 4 of 6 referrals.